Obsidian Entertainment: Philosophy

-Obsidian built its reputation making sequels in well-established franchises including Star Wars: Knights of the Old Republic, Neverwinter Nights, Fallout, and Dungeon Siege.
+Obsidian built its reputation making sequels in well-established franchises including Star Wars: Knights of the Old Republic, Neverwinter Nights, Fallout, South Park, and Dungeon Siege.
 Urquhart has stated that the company is fine with developing sequels, as they are often fun to make since the studio can "get to go play in someone else's world" and further explore and expand upon the original games' ideas.
 The studio also believes that such licensed projects are easier to develop.
-Obsidian considered the making of these sequels as stepping stones towards eventually making original games based on their own intellectual property.
+Obsidian considered the making of these sequels as stepping stones towards eventually making original games based on its own intellectual property.
 The studio's focus did later shift towards developing their own games, which allowed Obsidian to maximize their creative freedom and escape the constraints imposed by publishers.
 The studio has used the crowdfunding platform Kickstarter as an indicator to see whether a game or genre is popular or not.

 As an independent company prior to their 2018 acquisition by Microsoft, Obsidian believed that they must act and react quickly to market changes and not stagnate on any certain point.
 While the core focus of Obsidian was still developing character-driven role-playing games, the team were willing to try out projects that are smaller and are in different genres.
 The decision to develop Armored Warfare was one result of this strategy.

 A dungeon crawler game based on the story of the company's five founders was made.
 The game was housed in an arcade cabinet inside Obsidian.